untillpro/ci-action/README.md

 # ci-action

-Continious Integration action for go- and node- projects
+Continuous Integration action for go- and node- projects

 * Reject ".*" folders (except `ignore` folders)
 * For sources, except `ignore` and first comments which include `DO NOT EDIT`: